baskuit/R-NaD/README.md

 The trees are randomly generated and can express wide range of depth and stochasticity using the provided numeric and functional parameters.

-The default observation a state the matrix of expected payoff, assuming the rest of the game is played perfectly by both players.
+The default observation of a state is the matrix of expected payoff, under the assumption the rest of the game is played perfectly by both players.

-This means our contrived game is well behaved, in the sense that observations actually contain info about the optimal policy.
+This means our contrived game is well-behaved, in the sense that observations actually contain info about the optimal policy.

 ![Alt text](logs.png?raw=true "Title")